Aphrodine-wq/fairtradeworker-texa/docs/investors/QUICK_FACTS.md

 ### "What's your background?"

 **Answer:** I'm a builder.
 I've shipped 400,000+ lines of code before this project.
-I built FairTradeWorker — 179,000 lines — in under 7 days.
+I built FairTradeWorker — 200,000+ lines — and continuously enhance it.
 I move fast and I don't stop.

 ---